CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/03-ingest-pipeline.md

 ## Task 2: Create a notebook

 In this task, you will create a notebook in Microsoft Fabric to begin processing your ingested data using PySpark.
-You will write code to load sales data, apply transformations, and save the results as a table in the lakehouse—enabling further analysis or reporting through SQL or visualization tools.
+You will write code to load sales data, apply transformations, and save the results as a table in the lakehouse enabling further analysis or reporting through SQL or visualization tools.

 1. From the lakehouse Home page, open the **Open notebook (1)** menu and select **New notebook (2)** to create a new notebook.

     ![](./Images2/3/t2-1.png)

+   **>Note**: If you are unable to see **Open notebook** as mentioned above, kindly click on the three-dot button or zoom out the browser page to view the option.

 1. Select the existing cell in the notebook, replace the default code with the following **code (1)** and click on **&#9655; Run (2)**.